 We allowed for standard UK-sized cabling.
 This is approximately 8-9mm (5/16in) in diameter, but when the furniture arrived on site we discovered that the cabling installed was significantly thicker, up to 13 or 14mm (1/2in).
 So all the grooves were necessary, as it turned out.

 The team at Luke Hughes also designed the fixed lights on the reading tables to maintain the understated Chinese look.

-There was a conscious attempt in the design process to take some of the furniture forms illustrated in silk paintings from the Ming and Song dynasties and give them a contemporary twist, but the project needed more than just furniture to create a vital academic environment, and it is rich with a range of decorative ideas that demonstrate the depth of our experience with libraries.
+There was a conscious attempt in the design process to take some of the furniture forms illustrated in silk paintings from the Ming and Song dynasties and give them a contemporary twist, but the project needed more than just bespoke library furniture to create a vital academic environment, and it is rich with a range of decorative ideas that demonstrate the depth of our experience with libraries.

 Artworks, which are considered fundamental to the success of the space.
 The project team, which included Academy Founding Principal Malcolm McKenzie and librarian Song Jingming, collected antiques from Beijing architectural salvage yards, and enhanced the columns with 24 long narrow pictures of libraries and literary icons round the world and throughout history.

 Letter-carver Caroline Webb was commissioned to cut English-language quotes and aphorisms into slate, and Dong Han, a biologist and calligraphy teacher at the Academy, provided beautiful inkbrush lettering in Mandarin.